 Ditto Network is a decentralized network designed to execute custom automations with high availability and scalability.

 Shared-security protocols that create a set of validators to ensure data security and integrity.
-They synchronize the list of validators from the L1 (Ethereum) network.

 Every validator commits a random hash of private key.